No country is rich enough to save itself from the damage of cyclones like Alfred

 So what needs to change?

 If insurers continue retreating from disaster-prone areas, more people will be left unprotected.
 Governments will have to decide whether to step in with subsidies or let communities fend for themselves.
-In Australia, there is a murmur of whether or not there is a renewed role for a national insurance agency.
-That murmur will rise after this week.
+In Australia, there are murmurings about whether there is a renewed role for a national insurance agency.
+Those murmurs will rise after this week.

 But as tropical storms shift southward, rainfall patterns become increasingly unreliable, and tides surge, places like Australia will start facing climate disasters they’ve never experienced before.
 Rich nations will need to invest more in their own adaptation, but if their own experience fails to inspire empathy globally, we will find ourselves in an increasingly unjust and insecure world.

-Global adaptation needs are already in the billions – and will be in trillions soon.
+Global adaptation needs are already in the billions – and will be in the trillions soon.
 When layered on top of existing debt, the economic risks alone will require a real rethink of how insurance and rebuilding is funded around the world.
-Our traditional economic models are increasingly limiting their nets of protection, and for many, never offered one.
+Our traditional economic models are increasingly limiting their nets of protection.
+For many, they have never offered one.

 As disasters become more frequent, we need to decide what kind of world we want to live in.
 One where we invest in preparation, or one where every new storm is met with the same cycle of destruction, panic, and inadequate response.